-While you’re lounging by the pool or manning the BBQ this summer, spare a thought for your oil tank sitting at home.
+While you’re lounging by the pool or manning the BBQ this summer, spare a thought for your domestic oil tank sitting at home.

 It’ll probably be the last thing you want to think about when you’re soaking up the sun, but the heat and humidity of the summer months can seriously affect oil tanks.
 This is because the warmer air can cause condensation and moist air to build up in your tank, leading to rust and corrosion.
 In turn, this corrosion can eventually lead to leaks and other issues, which could be expensive to sort out.